 ReFrame is designed for groups in communities and churches around the world.
-All necessary content is included in the film episodes and accompanying guides.
+All necessary content is included in the film episodes, leader, and participant guides.
 Each leader guide also includes a short list of additional supplies for each episode that can help in the learning process, but those supplies are optional.
 Ideally, groups will allow two hours to complete each session (including the forty minute film episode), but the leader guides provide simple guidelines for how to easily adjust this to fit within your context.

 ReFrame is meant to be an introduction to a lifelong conversation about what our faith means for every area of life.
 Recommendations for further resources are provided for those who want to learn more about each episode topic.
 Further information for how to interact with both the Regent College Marketplace Institute and The Washington Institute can be found on the After ReFrame page or on their websites.
 You may also consider leading ReFrame yourself.